AlexFlipnote/Modesta/_pages/docs/nav_bar.md

 ```
 <br>

 The collapsed navigation bar has a scroller inside, so you can add as many links as you want!
+You can also add the `fixed` class to the `nav-bar` header to have the header stay on top of the page.

 # Navigation Bar Example:
 [Click here](../examples/nav_bar)